UK law on the design and supply of products

 • fairground equipment

-Section 6(1) of the HSW Act places a general health and safety obligation on anyone in the supply chain, so far as reasonably practicable, for when articles for use at work are being used, set, cleaned or maintained.
-This obligation includes providing information and instructions on safe use, including any subsequent revisions to that information, and testing or examination necessary to ensure compliance.
-Enforcement of section 6 of the HSW Act is undertaken by HSE.
+Section 6(1) of the HSW Act (on legislation.gov.uk) places a general health and safety obligation on anyone in the supply chain, so far as reasonably practicable, for when articles for use at work are being used, set, cleaned or maintained.
+This includes providing information and instructions on safe use, including any subsequent revisions to that information, and testing or examination necessary to ensure compliance.

 Supply of Machinery (Safety) Regulations

-Most new machinery is covered by the Supply of Machinery (Safety) Regulations 2008 (and the Supply of Machinery (Safety) (Amendment) Regulations 2011 which added environmental aspects, but only for machinery applying pesticides).
-Their scope extends to other non-machinery products as defined including: safety components, interchangeable equipment, lifting accessories, chains, rope and webbing, removable transmission devices and partly completed machinery, but excludes such items as domestic electrical machines, many road going vehicles (but not machinery mounted on them), and fairground equipment.
-Other products that fall within the definition of machinery but are not covered by these regulations are toys and medical devices where more specific legislation applies (see below).
+Most new machinery is covered by the Supply of Machinery (Safety) Regulations.
+The regulations cover some non-machinery products including: safety components, interchangeable equipment, lifting accessories, chains, rope and webbing, removable transmission devices and partly completed machinery, but exclude items such as domestic electrical machines, many road going vehicles (but not machinery mounted on them), and fairground equipment.

-• are designed and constructed to be safe, meeting all of the relevant essential health and safety requirements (EHSRs) listed in the regulations
+• are designed and constructed to be safe, and meet all relevant essential health and safety requirements (EHSRs) listed in the regulations

 • are accompanied by a Declaration of Conformity (or, in the case of partly completed machinery, a Declaration of Incorporation)